Mercerenies/a-turtles-troll/README.md

 # Version 1.3

 * Touching lava causes players to launch a short distance into the air
+* Torches and lanterns have a cooldown after being placed during which they will not break
+* The grass poison/slowness effect will not apply if you're wearing boots; instead, your boots lose one durability when you touch tall grass
 * Weeping Angels will now spawn rarely in the wild
 * Weeping Angels now provide a custom death message
 * Fixed several of the glitchier aspects of the Weeping Angels effect
-* Torches and lanterns have a cooldown after being placed during which they will not break

 # Version 1.2